Dzenly/tia/readme.md

 You can explore 'gT' global object to find them all.
 You can use 'gIn' global object to extend TIA's API.

-Global objects have short aliases (see sources in files listed above).
+Global objects have short aliases (see details in files listed above).

 ### Test log